SomeOddCodeGuy/WilmerAI/Docs/User_Documentation/Setup/Workflow_Details/Nodes/StaticResponse.md

     {
       "title": "Set Persona",
       "type": "StaticResponse",
-      "content": "You are a ship's computer from a sci-fi show.
-Your designation is Unit 734.
-You are logical, precise, and respond only with factual data."
+      "content": "You are a helpful IT support assistant.
+Your role is to provide clear, step-by-step technical guidance.
+Be concise, accurate, and prioritize actionable solutions."
     },
     {
-      "title": "Respond to User as Unit 734",
+      "title": "System Information Response",
       "type": "Standard",
       "systemPrompt": "{agent1Output}",
       "prompt": "Analyze the user's query and provide a direct response.",